 - Emerging consciousness of the importance of the natural environment.
 Wide societal support for tackling climate change emerged and continue in spite of the pandemic, evidenced by #FridaysForFuture, the Extinction Rebellion protests, the surge of Green votes in the last European Elections.
 Meanwhile, growing impacts are seen in terrestrial and marine ecosystems, while the use of biomass in a net zero carbon economy is essential for retaining and enhancing terrestrial carbon stocks.
 The need for a new social-nature contract is growing.

 UEA has pioneered climate research for nearly 50 years: our Climatic Research Unit is responsible for the global temperature record, which first brought global warming to the world’s attention.
-The UK-wide Tyndall Centre for Climate Change Research, headquartered at UEA from the onset, celebrates its 21st Anniversary this year.
-It has advanced research on the societal implications of climate change, including on limits to adaptation and on disruptive innovation.
+The UK-wide Tyndall Centre for Climate Change Research, headquartered at UEA from the onset, has advanced research on the societal implications of climate change, including on limits to adaptation and on disruptive innovation.
 Internationally, UEA is the university that has made the most substantive and sustained contribution, across disciplines, to the Intergovernmental Panel on Climate Change (IPCC) in the world.

 The ClimateUEA research initiative was founded in 2019 by UEA’s climate research community to stimulate new ideas, push boundaries and inspire staff and students.
 Within the first year of its inception, initiatives under ClimateUEA had involved into a vibrant research community of over 150 faculty members of UEA and the Norwich Research Park and a further 100 PhD and post-doctoral researchers.

-As a top 10 UK institution for the quality of research outputs under REF2014, and a top 50 institution in the world for citation impact (THE World rankings 2019), UEA provides an outstanding environment for doctoral training.
+As a UK Top 20 for research quality (Times Higher Education Rankings for the Research Excellence Framework 2021, and the 6th most cited in the UK and 41st globally (THE Research Citations rankings 2022), UEA provides an outstanding environment for doctoral training.
 Building on our heritage of interdisciplinary research since our foundation in 1963, UEA has led the way in shaping disciplines such as environmental sciences, international development and creative writing, all of which have been recognised by a Queen’s Anniversary Prize for Higher and Further Education, and will contribute to training the next generation of interdisciplinary climate researchers.

-Scholars will both benefit from and contribute to ClimateUEA activities.
-These will include the annual ClimateUEA conference, theme workshops, Interdisciplinary Seminars, and mentoring.
-Multiple opportunities will be available for public outreach activities, such as the Noirwich Festival, the Norwich Science Festival, and the Tyndall Centre Annual Assembly.
+Scholars benefit from and contribute to ClimateUEA activities.
+These include the annual ClimateUEA conference, theme workshops, interdisciplinary seminars, and mentoring.
+Multiple opportunities are available for public outreach activities, such as the Noirwich Festival, the Norwich Science Festival, and the Tyndall Centre Annual Assembly.

-Cohort training activities will develop interdisciplinary skills, as they relate to data analysis, communication and complex systems.
-Students will also complete a training needs analysis and Personal and Professional Development Plan (reviewed on an annual basis) to ensure that training throughout the PhD will meet individual needs and aspirations.
+Cohort training activities develop interdisciplinary skills, as they relate to data analysis, communication and complex systems.
+Students complete a training needs analysis and Personal and Professional Development Plan (reviewed on an annual basis) to ensure that training throughout the PhD meets individual needs and aspirations.
 Students have access to over 100 personal and professional development modules offered across Graduate Schools at UEA.

 By the end of the 6-year programme, all graduates will be expected to contribute book chapters to a Critical Decade for Climate Change publication, and present at a final conference, taking stock of what we have learned about our Critical Decade, and setting the stage for future research needs.

-Successful candidates who meet eligibility criteria (including English language requirements) will be awarded a 4-year studentship covering tuition fees, a maintenance stipend (£15,285 per year in 2020/21) and a research and training support grant.
+The successful candidate who meets eligibility criteria (including English language requirements) will be awarded a 3-year and 8-month studentship covering tuition fees, a maintenance stipend (£18,622 per year in 2023/24) and a research and training support grant.